raidcraft/rcachievements/Readme.md

 broadcast: true
 # how often (in ticks) should the global bungeecord player list update
 player_list_update_interval: 200
+# if the art-framework is enabled you can specify global rewards
+# that are applied to all achievements.
+# you can disable them in the individual achievment with the global_rewards: false flag.
+global_rewards:
+  - '!rcskills:exp.add 100'
 database:
   username: sa
   password: sa